DananDio/LoginValidation/README.md

-This Project using Formik and Yup for validation schema and error handling
+This Form using Formik and Yup for validation schema and error handling